 Investigators learned two strange men were seen walking near the Kent cottage on the night of her death.
 An islander heard a voice shout, “Get your hands off me.”

-There were several problems with the theory.
+The theory about the Monhegan murder had several flaws.
 One was that Kent was in New York at the time of Sally Maynard’s death.

 Kent and his wife believed she committed suicide because she couldn’t face leaving the island.
 They had gotten her a job as a secretary because her ex-husband’s business reverses lowered her alimony.
-Sally Maynard Moran had been despondent and uncertain of herself, her psychiatrist told the Kents.
+Sally Maynard Moran had allen into despair and uncertainty, her psychiatrist told the Kents.

 Rockwell Kent sold the Monhegan cottage after Sally Moran died.
-He never returned to the island and died of a heart attack in 1971.
+He never returned to the island.
+From his 40s on he lived and painted at the Adirondack farm he called Asgaard.
+He died of a heart attack in 1971.